Qovery/documentation/website/docs/using-qovery/configuration/cloud-service-provider/amazon-web-services.md

 <Alert type="alert">

 This is purely informative and we strongly recommend you to NOT use this configuration within your IAM permissions since it might not reflect the latest product update.
-Pleas use the one provided in the section above.
+Please use the one provided in the section above.

 </Alert>